open-telemetry/opentelemetry-collector-contrib/processor/resourcedetectionprocessor/README.md

     override: false
 ```

-It also can optionally gather tags from the azure instance that the collector is running on.
+It also can optionally gather tags from the Azure instance that the Collector is running on.

 Azure custom configuration example: